 Is the straw too expensive in your area?
 No worries!
 You can use wood chips as animal bedding.

 Wood chips are a cheap alternative to straw.
 They can be used as bedding for cattle, horses, and other livestock.

 Wood chips are hygienic and produce very little dust, if any, allowing your livestock to stay clean and healthy.

 This type of natural bedding is best when the moisture content of the wood chips is kept at around 20 percent.
-Keeping track of moisture is easy with this Tavool wood moisture meter .
-It will help you stay on top of your game.
+Keeping track of moisture is easy with special tools and it will help you stay on top of your game.